 Right alongside responsiveness, ease of use is a major concern for a photo organizer.
 Filing is rarely an enjoyable task, but if you have to struggle against your program as well as your lack of interest in organizing, you’re going to wind up putting it off – maybe forever.
 A program that prioritizes ease of use will make the process much easier.
 Who knows?
 You might even find yourself enjoying it.

 Is it compatible with multiple operating systems?

 Photographers work with both macOS and Windows, although Mac users would probably argue that it’s better suited to their needs.
 That debate is for another article, but a good photo manager will be available for multiple platforms and multiple versions.

 A Final Word

-So there you have it: a review of some of the best photo management software available, and along the way we also discovered some of the worst.
-At least you won't have to waste the time finding out for yourself!
+So there you have it: a review of some of the best photo management software available, even though along the way we also discovered some of the worst.
+At least you won’t have to waste the time finding out for yourself!

-After all, you're going to need that time for actually organizing your photo collection, no matter what program you choose to use.
-Until machine learning and AI-powered tagging becomes available to the general public, we're going to be stuck sorting our photos by hand.
-But with the right photo manager, you won't have to wait to build a well-tagged collection.
+After all, you’re going to need that time for actually organizing your photo collection, no matter what program you choose to use.
+Until AI-powered tagging becomes more widely available to the general public, we’re going to be stuck sorting our photos by hand.
+But with the right photo manager, you won’t have to wait to build a well-tagged collection.

 Now go get organizing!